Teaching at Purdue

 Service for Students

-David is the founder and chair of the Mechanical Engineering Diversity Subcommittee, which is related to the admissions committee.
+David is a member of the, ME Taskforce on Equality, Anti-Racism, and Inclusion.
+Previously he was the founder and chair of the Mechanical Engineering Diversity Subcommittee, which was related to the admissions committee.
 A notable success includes achieving a university-wide fee waiver for low income students and waivers for a broad scope of diverse students.

-David is also the chair of the Heat Transfer Area Exam in mechanical engineering.
+David was also the chair of the Heat Transfer Area Exam in mechanical engineering.

 Graduate and Undergraduate Mentor